sethaxen/ucsfdown/README.md

 # `aggiedown` <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/f/f3/The_University_of_California_Davis.svg/128px-The_University_of_California_Davis.svg.png" style="width:175px;height:175px;" align="right" />

 This project provides a template for writing a PhD thesis in R Markdown, and rendering those files into a PDF formatted according to [the requirements of the University of California, Davis](https://grad.ucdavis.edu/resources/graduate-student-resources/academic-information-and-services/filing-thesis-or-dissertation).
 It uses an amalgamation of the [University of Washington Thesis class](http://staff.washington.edu/fox/tex/) and the University of California Thesis Class to convert R Markdown files into a PDF formatted ready for submission.
-This project was inspired by the [thesisdown](https://github.com/ismayc/thesisdown) and [bookdown](https://github.com/rstudio/bookdown) packages.
+This project was started by the [thesisdown](https://github.com/ismayc/thesisdown) and [bookdown](https://github.com/rstudio/bookdown) packages, but has since followed a [very winding path](https://community.rstudio.com/t/announcing-winners-of-the-1st-bookdown-contest/16394) through many other excellent renditions (please see the University of Washington [`huskydown`](https://github.com/benmarwick/huskydown) and UCSB [`gauchodown`](https://github.com/DanOvando/gauchodown)) before ending up here.

 Currently, the PDF and gitbook versions are fully-functional, and are the focus of this package.
 The word and epub versions are in development, have no templates behind them, and are essentially calls to the appropriate functions in bookdown.

-If you are new to working with `bookdown` and `rmarkdown`, please read over the documentation available in aggiedown PDF template (which you can create by following the simple instructions below) and the [bookdown book](https://bookdown.org/yihui/bookdown/).
+If you are new to working with `bookdown` and `rmarkdown`, please read over the documentation available in `aggiedown` PDF template (which you can create by following the simple instructions below) and the [bookdown book](https://bookdown.org/yihui/bookdown/).

 At the same time, composition and formatting can be done using lightweight [markdown](http://rmarkdown.rstudio.com/authoring_basics.html) syntax, and **R** code and its output can be seamlessly included using [rmarkdown](http://rmarkdown.rstudio.com).